libremfg/rhize-docs/content/get-started/how-rhize-works.md

 Rhize's architecture is event-driven, low-latency, and scalable.
 To communicate events in real-time and across services, Rhize uses a publish-subscribe model through the NATS message broker.
+The message infrastructure enables complex interaction between services without creating dependencies between them.

 Services in the Rhize application subscribe to their relevant topics and handle events as they come in.
 Services also publish events to the event broker.
 Thus, Rhize services can communicate with each other and with customer systems in a completely decoupled manner.

-The message infrastructure enables complex interaction between services without creating dependencies between them.

 ## The database

-The Graph database creates a contextual, queryable relationship between all data in the system.
+With a schema defined by the ISA-95 standard, the graph database creates a contextual, queryable relationships that link all data stored in the system.
-Additionally, real-time data streams to the time-series component of the database.

-Using the ISA-95 standard to define its schema, the graph database is how Rhize stores event data from disparate places and decoupled services.
-It also stores declarative configuration data to instruct different services on how to respond to events.
 This graph data, accessible through a single endpoint, provides a single source to perform vast combinations of analysis.

+Along with event data from disparate places and decoupled services, the database also stores declarative configuration data to instruct different services on how to respond to events.

+Finally, the time-series component of the database accepts real-time data streams.

 ## The interfaces